 You will only get through by encouraging, supporting and providing an environment of positivity to progress each individual team member.

 Interestingly also, you do not have to like everyone in your team, but you very much must be able to respect and trust them… with your life!

 While it certainly may not be life or death in the business or sporting world, I know for a fact these key points play a huge part in any successful team.

-This is how teams win premierships or business have huge success, by understanding these important points then having the ability to communicate effectively.
+This is how teams win premierships or businesses have huge success, by understanding these important points and then having the ability to communicate effectively.

-Without trust and respect the communication and the willingness to do what it takes to go the extra mile is lost.
+Without trust and respect, communication and the willingness to do what it takes to go the extra mile is lost.

 A decision needed to be made around whether to blow up a potential missile site that had the potential of launching a scud missile, within the next 15 minutes.